ksh35/StreamVLM/README.md

 # StreamVLM

-A real-time video analysis app that uses VLMs to analze your webcam feed.
+A real-time video analysis tool that uses VLMs to analyze your webcam feed.
+Great for easy experimentation.
 Incorporates context from previous frames to current frames to enhance video understanding.

 ## What it does